-So, We looked at a few ingredients for shows your kids will find nutritious and delicious.
-First off, a great children’s show should be intellectually nutritional.
-Kids are walking sponges and every content interaction is an opportunity to expand their understanding of our world.
-Because there is so much drek out there designed to sell us another branded piece of plastic, sniffing out integrity can be challenging, too.
-Lastly, a great kids’ series should avoid risqué themes, that way you don’t have to worry about having conversations you’re not ready to have.
+There are a few criteria to look for in Netflix’s vast array of kid’s shows.
+A great children’s show should be intellectually nutritional.
+Kids are walking sponges, and every content interaction is an opportunity to expand their understanding of our world.
+Because there is so much drek out there designed to sell us another branded piece of plastic, sniffing out integrity can be challenging.
+A great kids’ series should avoid risqué themes, that way you don’t have to worry about having conversations you’re not ready to have.
 Sex-ed is better left to the parents, right?
 (There’s no stopping our little flower buds from blooming eventually, so until then let’s keep it clean, right?)

-We sifted through reams of kids’ titles on the world’s longest-running streaming platform to bring you, in age-appropriate order, starting at around 3-years-old and ending in the tweens.
+We sifted through reams of kids’ titles on the world’s longest-running streaming platform to bring you, in age-appropriate order, the best kid’s shows on Netflix, starting at around 3-years-old and ending in the tweens.

 15. Ask the StoryBots